gird-dev/gird/README.md

 Gird is built & tested for Python versions 3.8 & above.

 Gird requires [Make][make] to be available on the system.
-Most versions of Make will do, as long as they support the `.PHONY` & `.ONESHELL` special targets.
+Most versions of Make will do, as long as they support the `.PHONY` special target.

 ## Usage